Phuket Sandbox Latest News:

 You are allowed to have visitors in Phuket or meet friends in Phuket, who have already been in Thailand, as long as they are fully vaccinated.
 (They will need to provide proof of vaccination before being allowed to enter Phuket.)

-Travelling to other parts of Thailand after Phuket
+20. Can I travel to other parts of Thailand after Phuket?

-If you have any further questions about the Phuket Sandbox Scheme, please add your comment below and we will try to answer it!
+If you have any further questions about the Phuket Sandbox Scheme, please add your comment below and we will try our best to answer it!

 Disclaimer – Information regarding the Phuket Sandbox Program is changing literally every day and is dependent on the COVID-19 situation across Thailand.
 While we update this article regularly to the best of our ability, we cannot be held responsible for any errors or omissions.